 More companies are increasing their international footprint and setting up entities in multiple locations.
-As a result, the number of employees being assigned to and travelling in between these countries are similarly on the rise.
+As a result, the number of employees being assigned to and travelling in between these countries is similarly on the rise.

-Leading to complexities in maintaining compliance relating to compensation and employee taxes.
+This leads to complexities in maintaining compliance relating to compensation and employee taxes.

 Companies that use a GEC can employ all of their globally mobile workers under an employment contract from the same jurisdiction.
 Thus, improving efficiency by centralising an employment base for mobile employees and providing some degree of consistency when managing these contracts.

 Setting up a GEC is not without challenges and one that is commonly faced arises within matters regarding social security.
 Many GEC employees in the past have found themselves being ineligible for social security benefits.

 For many international employees, terminating their employment with other entities belonging to the business must be done in order for them to be re-employed under the GEC.

 This process can be costly, especially in jurisdictions where a severance payment is mandatory upon termination.
 In some cases, employees will require additional compensation to make up for the loss of their social security benefits from their home country.